gatsbyjs/gatsby/docs/docs/troubleshooting-common-errors.md

 ## Problems with the cache

-Running a site in `gatsby develop` will set up a server locally that enables features like [hot-module replacement](/glossary#hot-module-replacement).
+Running a site in `gatsby develop` will set up a server locally that enables features like [hot-module replacement](/docs/glossary#hot-module-replacement).
 Gatsby keeps a cache of data and rendered assets in the `.cache` folder at the root of a Gatsby site so that it doesn't have to repeat work processing optimized resources.
 If you see errors about not being able to find a resource in the cache it may be enough to clear your cache and restart your server.
-You can clear Gatsby's cache by running;
+You can clear Gatsby's cache by running:

 ```shell
 gatsby clean